apache/tvm/docs/dev/virtual_machine.rst

   size_t output_size
   RegName* packed_args

-Invoke the packed function denoted by packed_index.
-The arity and output size are used to inform the VM how many inputs and outputs to expect. packed_args stores the list of argument registers,
+Invoke the packed function denoted by `packed_index`.
+The `arity` and `output_size` are used to inform the VM how many inputs and outputs to expect. `packed_args` stores the list of argument registers,

 AllocTensor
 ^^^^^^^^^^^